JuliaGeo/CFTime.jl/README.md

 * Time instances as defined [Climate and Forecasting (CF) conventions](https://cfconventions.org/)
 * Supporting a wide range of the time resolutions, from days down to attoseconds (for feature parity with NumPy's date time type)
-* Supporting arbitrary time origins
+* Supporting arbitrary time origins.
+For CFTime.jl the time origin is part of the parametric type definition and not an additional field of the time data structure.
+As a consequence, a large array of date times with common time origin only need to store the time counter (64-bit integer by default) for every element, which makes this case as memory efficient as NumPy's or Julia's default date time for this common use case.
-* By default, the time counter is a 64-bit integer, but other integers types (such as `Int32`, `Int128` or `BigInt`) or floating-point types can be used (not recommended)
+* By default, the time counter is a 64-bit integer, but other integers types (such as `Int32`, `Int128` or `BigInt`) or floating-point types can be used.
+Using an integer to encode a time instance is recommended for most applications, as it makes reasoning about the time resolution easier.
 * Basic arithmetic such as computing the duration between two time instances
 * Conversion function between CFTime types and Julia's `DateTime`.
-* Time ranges
+* Regular time range based on Julia's range type.
+A time range is a vector of date time elements, but only the start time, the end time and the steps need to be stored in memory.

-Leap seconds are currently not supported by `CFTime.jl`.
+`CFTime.jl` currently does not support leap seconds, which were standardized as part of CF conventions version 1.12, released in December 2024.

 ## Installation